mod-protocol/Frames-Fun-Extension/apps/extension/README.md

-# Open Frames extension
+# Frames.fun extension

-This is a [Plasmo extension](https://docs.plasmo.com/) project for the Open Frames X browser extension.
+This is a [Plasmo extension](https://docs.plasmo.com/) project for the Frames.fun browser extension.

 ## Getting Started